 - Rent a limo and look at Christmas lights

 As you can see, there are many wonderful ways to celebrate Christmas Eve.
+While you wait for Santa Claus to come down the chimney (or through the window, down the fire escape, or your preferred entrance) you can explore the histories of other holiday personas in 5 Stories Behind Faces of Our Favorite Holidays.
 Share how you’ll be celebrating this special day by posting on social media with #ChristmasEve.

 CHRISTMAS EVE HISTORY